ripci504/TraceXRPL/docs/whitepaper.md

 ### Use Case 1

 A consumer purchases, or preorders a bag online, and with their receipt they are able to claim an NFT that represents this bag.
-As the company produces the bag, each stage of production is represented & minted as an NFT that is connected to the consumers bag/NFT.
+As the company produces the bag, each stage of production is represented and minted as an NFT that is connected to the consumers bag/NFT.
 Using their NFTokenID, the consumer can then view their product history and authenticity online.

 ![Authenticity Example](./images/authenticity_example.png)